-- Explain the benefits of using blood flow restriction (BFR) during protective and initial strengthening phases
+- Participants will be able to identify at least two benefits of using blood flow restriction (BFR) during protective and initial strengthening phases.

-- Accurately identify 2 modifiable and 3 non-modifiable risk factors for ACL injury
+- Participants will be able to identify two modifiable risk factors for ACL injury and 3 non-modifiable risk factors for ACL injury.

-- Appropriately design a basic rehabilitation protocol for anterior cruciate ligament reconstruction (ACL-R) with self-guided check points to assess progress
+- Participants will be able to develop a basic rehabilitation protocol for anterior cruciate ligament reconstruction (ACL-R.).

 |0-15 Minutes||Background, review of learner outcomes|